Educating for success

 Assessment for the modern graduate

-Associate Professor Taryn Jones from Faculty of Medicine and Health Sciences provided insight into how she has used assessments to assist students to develop and apply skills required for the modern workplace, such as creativity, innovation, digital literacy and communication skills.
+Associate Professor Taryn Jones from Faculty of Medicine Health and Human Sciences provided insight into how she has used assessments to assist students to develop and apply skills required for the modern workplace, such as creativity, innovation, digital literacy and communication skills.
 Taryn outlines how a programmatic approach has been used to implement assessments not typically incorporated into health professional education to develop the skills required for future focused professionals.

 Student success through engagement (4 pillars)